epickrram/blog-images/drafts/2016_04/further_along_the_stack.md

 registered socket, and pushed onto the FIFO queue.

-If the kernel is unable to allocate memory in order to copy the buffer, the socket's drop-count will be incremented, along with the RcvBufErrors and InErrors metrics in the udpstats table.
+If the kernel is unable to allocate memory in order to copy the buffer, the socket's drop-count will be incremented, along with the `RcvBufErrors` and `InErrors` metrics in the global udp statistics table.